 State Governor’s Establishment

-The State Governor's Establishment supports the Governor of South Australia, His Excellency the Honourable Hieu Van Le AC.
+The State Governor's Establishment supports the Governor of South Australia.

 Statutory authorities attached to the department

-All statutory authorities attached to the department are producing independent Annual Reports for 2019-2020, accessible via their websites.
+All statutory authorities attached to the department are producing independent Annual Reports for 2020–2021, which are available on their websites.

 - Adelaide Festival Corporation

 - South Australian Museum

 - State Theatre Company South Australia